- Predictions For The 2017 Yankees At The Tail-End Of Spring Training

 - Updated: February 9, 2017

-Clamoring for an invitation to every Spring Training is a gaggle of ready-for-prime-time Double-A and Triple-A prospects (NRIs, or non-roster invitees), and the Houston Astros have informed 15 of their top minor leaguers they can pack their bags for West Palm Beach for the opening of camp, February 14 (pitchers and catchers; position players report the 17th).
+The Houston Astros informed 15 of their top minor leaguers they can pack their bags for West Palm Beach for the opening of camp…the non-roster invitees.

 Houston’s 40-man roster is full.
 The number of NRIs totals 19: nine pitchers, three catchers, three infielders, and four outfielders (a highlighted name below features a link to a previous TRS prospect profile):